Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

         Help:
      ```
      (abbreviated output).
-Note that it also tells you which other modules need to
+Note that it also tells you which other modules need
-     be loaded.
-You need to chose the line which is appropriate for you and load
+     to be loaded.
+You need to choose the line which is appropriate for you and
-     all modules on that line, not the whole list of in this case 9 modules.
+     load all modules on that line, not the whole list of in this case 9
+     modules.

 ### module keyword

 Another search command that is sometimes useful is `module keyword`.
-It really just
+It really
-searches for the given word in the short descriptions that are included in most module
+just searches for the given word in the short descriptions that are included in
-files and in the name of the module.
-The output is not always complete since not all
+most module files and in the name of the module.
+The output is not always
-modules may have a complete enough short description.
+complete since not all modules may have a complete enough short description.

-Consider we are looking for a library or package that supports MP3 audio encoding.
+Consider we are looking for a library or package that supports MP3 audio
+encoding.
 ```bash
 module keyword mp3
 ```